A couple with mountain and alpine forest backdrop at an elopement in Austria.

 Probably the most beautiful way to travel through Austria!
 The Danube River stretches through 10 European countries and also flows through Austria.
 When taking a cruise ship on the river, you will pass authentic medieval villages, local wineries, river-side castles and abbeys.
 Many cruises offer combined tours where you can take a bike and cycle parts of the way to explore more of the country at your own pace.

-The price for a wedding in Austria will usually lie somewhere in the middle between Germany and Switzerland.
-Although Austria is not the cheapest European country to get married in, especially if you are looking at a weekend date in the peak summer season which is when many local couple choose to get married as well.
+The price for a micro wedding in Austria will usually lie somewhere in the middle between Germany and Switzerland.
+Although Austria is not the cheapest European country to get married in, especially if you are looking at a weekend date in the peak summer season which is when many local couples choose to get married.
 A good way to avoid unnecessary costs is to have your wedding on a weekday between Sunday and Thursday.
-Many venues offer special pricing and reduces costs for weekday events and weddings in the off seasons.
+Many venues offer special pricing and reduces costs for weekday events and weddings during off peak seasons.
 Why not use our quotation tool for an instant price estimate for your Austrian wedding package?

 Frequently Asked Questions